aleventhal/aria-annotations/README.md

 The markup described has already been reviewed by a number of accessibility developers and stakeholders in key organizations, although no public signals have been provided.

+Please add feedback on this proposal to the [ARIA Annotations GitHub issue #1109](https://github.com/w3c/aria/issues/1109).

 # Example Use Cases